By Joe Ballent

 You may awake to the song of the canyon wren, the sound of boiling Cowboy Coffee, or just the desert sunshine.
 Chances are your guides are already awake, pumping boats, and preparing the first (and most important?) meal of the day.
 From cinnamon rolls to our world-famous Big Drop Omelettes, yogurt to cereal, our crew makes sure you are well-fed.

 After striking camp, watch Holiday’s ruthlessly efficient guides fly into a packing frenzy.
-When the cam straps and dust have settled, your float vessel is doubtlessly ‘RTF’ (rigged to flip, if on a rapid day) with an impressive array of dry bags and sleeping pads (ask your guide about the ‘Cleopatra Seat.’)
+When the cam straps and dust have settled, your float vessel is without a doubt ‘RTF’ (rigged to flip, if on a rapid day) with an impressive array of dry bags and sleeping pads (ask your guide about the ‘Cleopatra Seat.’)
 Once everything and everyone is ready to go, there may be a whitewater safety talk followed by river miles through scenic sandstone cliffs.

 Arguably one of the biggest highlights of anybody’s trips.
 Some guides say there are two types of fun; Type 1 is fun now and fun later, while Type II is not fun now, but fun later to reminisce about.
 Which type do you think this raging Colorado River whitewater is?

-More gourmet meals laid out for your selection and convenience.
+More gourmet meals are laid out for your selection and convenience.
 Guests and guides alike have been known to get into stone-skipping competitions around this time.

 River and off River Time.